PLAMEN “ROCCO” AYVAZOV

 HOW DID YOU GET STARTED IN BUSINESS?

 I was 11 years old in Bulgaria.
-One summer, I worked every Sunday helping a neighbor tend to his farm.
+One particular summer, on every Sunday, I would help my neighbor tend to his farm.
 At the end of the summer, my pay was a foosball table.
-Recognizing the opportunity, I immediately turned it into a profitable business.
+Recognizing the opportunity, I immediately turned it into a profitable venture.

 I convinced 4 friends to carry the foosball table around to the neighborhood kids and charged .25 cents for every 3 games.
 At the end of the day, after the 4 helpers carried the table back to my house, I rewarded them by allowing them to play the foosball table for 1 hour free of charge.
 I had my first business!